MoritzHayden/bosco/README.md

 ## Deployment

-The bot is automatically deployed to a [DigitalOcean droplet](https://www.digitalocean.com/products/droplets) whenever a push is made to the [main branch](https://github.com/MoritzHayden/bosco/tree/main).
-This process is automated in the [Deployment](./.github/workflows/deploy.yml) GitHub Actions workflow.
+The bot is automatically deployed to the [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform) whenever a push is made to the [main branch](https://github.com/MoritzHayden/bosco/tree/main).

 ## Contributing